Start Location: 300 Baker Ave Extension, Concord, MA (See below for specifics)

 Parking/Start Location 2018: Both distanced will start in the far rear lot of 300k Baker Ave Extension, next to Emmerson Hospital building and behind the Residence Inn adjacent to the woods.
 The ride start and check-in is outside in the parking lot.
 At the finish riders should leave their bikes outside and come into the lobby of the Residence Inn to check-in.

 Lighting and Reflective Gear: Sunset is at 8:05pm.
 All riders (both distances) finishing after 7:30pm MUST BE WEARING REFLECTIVE GEAR AND LIGHTS.
 Riders will be checked at the start to ensure they start regulation safety gear and must use said gear starting with sundown.

-Controls: NER supported control in Petersham.
-Other locations are at local merchant where water and snacks can be purchused.
+Controls: NER supported control in Holland, MA (300k Only) Other locations are at local merchant where water and snacks can be purchased.

 So why should you ride the 300k?

-- Passes through enjoyable central west towns of Northfield, Sunderland, Leverett and fabeled New Salem, MA.
+- Passes through enjoyable central west towns of Ashburnham, Templeton, Hardwick, Ware, Monson, Holland, Ware, New Braintree

 - All scenic back roads

 - Lots climbing and a few great views.

 - Gorgeous rural MA scenery.

 Lots of nice pictures in this report.